- Use internet tools to enhance Word documents.

 After Shanda selects and downloads the report template, she types in the titles and other information on the first page.

 Next, Shanda begins to compose the plan and wants pictures and icons to add where appropriate, so she opens a web browser and searches for images.
 To find usable images she selects the Tools>Images for reuse option, which sorts the images to fit this parameter.
-Shanda finds a little shop icon, copies (Ctrl+C) and pastes (Ctrl+V) it into the report.
+Shanda finds a little shop icon, copies (Ctrl+C or Cmd+C) and pastes (Ctrl+V or Cmd+V) it into the report.
 She then drags it and resizes it to fit.

 She continues to search for images, but this time she uses the Online Pictures button within Word to find a usable Facebook icon.